Profit booking, global cues subdue equities; banking stocks down

-New Delhi, May 19 (IANS) Profit booking, along with global cues, subdued India's benchmark equity indices on Wednesday after a sharp rise seen a day before.
+New Delhi: Profit booking, along with global cues, subdued India's benchmark equity indices on Wednesday after a sharp rise seen a day before.

 However, optimism over lower Covid-19 cases as well as hopes on faster vaccination drive arrested any major decline.